 You may have a variety of reasons for quitting your job.
 Perhaps the hours were terrible, or the pay was less than ideal.
 But, if you left because your employer made your workplace intolerable, you may have a legal claim.

 This type of action is called “constructive discharge.”
 Essentially, your employer has made your work environment so bad and is unwilling to correct problems that you feel forced to resign.
-When this happens, you need to talk to a wrongful termination attorney in Los Angeles.
+When this happens, you need to talk to a wrongful termination attorneys at the Kaufman Law Firm.
 You may have legal options.

 Constructive discharge occurs when your employer takes action (or declines to act) that makes your job harder to do or just plain miserable.
 It is often associated with a discriminatory or illegal motive.